osmandapp/web/main/docs/user/personal/favorites.md

 ### Actions

-The second part is list of folders of Favorites groups.
-Folder of Favorites is one Favorites group.

-User can expand and collapse list of Favorite points for one group by clicking to a folder line or to '&#8743;', '&#8744;'  symbols (Android) and to '&#62;', '&#8744;'  symbols (iOS).
+Each Favorites folder containes one group of favorites.
+You can expand and collapse list of Favorite points for one group by tapping on a folder or on &#8743;, &#8744;  symbols (Android) and on &#62;, &#8744;  symbols (iOS).
 Each point from Favorite list has a name, distance and direction from your location.

 <Tabs groupId="operating-systems">